vaishnal16/prep-wise/README.md

 ## 🎯 Problem Statement

-Preparing for competitive exams, building professional resumes, practicing topic-specific MCQs, and preparing for interviews often lack personalization and efficiency.
-Current resources do not offer tailored solutions that adapt to individual timelines, learning paces, and goals.
-Additionally, the absence of interactive tools for interview preparation limits candidates' confidence and readiness.
+Preparing for competitive exams, crafting professional resumes, practicing topic-specific MCQs, and preparing for interviews often lack:
+- Personalization and efficiency.
+- Tailored solutions that adapt to individual timelines, learning paces, and goals.
+- Interactive tools to build candidates' confidence and readiness.

 PrepWise addresses these challenges by creating an all-in-one platform that enhances the preparation process with AI-driven technologies.